 In 1957, Lotus produced a car called the Seven, and later, the Super Seven.
 In 1973, production of the Lotus Seven was sold to Caterham Cars, where they continue manufacturing kits and complete cars to this day.

 Due to the expense of Caterhams, in the mid-1990’s, Brit Ron Champion wrote Build your own Sports Car for as little as 250 British Pounds.
 In it, he coined the phrase “Locost”, a play on words referring to a low-cost Lotus Seven knock-off.
-A more recent book by Chris Gibbs, Build your own Sports Car on a Budget effectively replaced Champion’s book but they share the common design of a small, light, front-engine, rear-drive sports car.
-The Champion book is now out of print as well but the term “Locost” lives on, referring to any scratch-built sports car that resembles the original Seven.
+The Champion book is out of print though a more recent book by Chris Gibbs, Build your own Sports Car on a Budget shares the common design of a small, light, front-engine, rear-drive sports car.
+The Gibbs book is now out of print as well but the term “Locost” lives on, referring to any scratch-built sports car that resembles the original Seven.
 Both books use parts commonly available in England but less so elsewhere.
 Because of the hard-to-find parts, and with front engine rear-drive drivetrains becoming sparse, is where Midlana comes in.

 What’s with the name?